Apex Eye’s research team includes both Principal Investigators and dedicated management support.

 Robert Benza, M.D.

 Dr. Benza received both his medical and ophthalmology degrees at the University of Cincinnati.
-He also serves as the President of Eye Care Associates of Greater Cincinnati.
-Dr. Benza has over 15 years of practice experience.
+Dr. Benza has over 20 years of practice experience.
 Dr. Benza has served as a Principal Investigator in a number of clinical studies.
-His most recent experience has been with blepharitis treatments and cataracts.
 He is a frequent local lecturer – both in medical environments and in general events.
 Dr. Benza also received the American Academy of Ophthalmology, Lifelong Education for the Ophthalmologist Award.
-Dr. Benza has been chosen by his peers for the Top Doctor issue in the Cincinnati Magazine during the past two consecutive years.
+Dr. Benza has been chosen by his peers as a Top Doctor in the Cincinnati Magazine during the past eight consecutive years.

 Mark T. Bergmann, M.D.